By Guest Author, Andrew Downes, Learning & Interoperability Consultant with Watershed

 - Some limitation of your learning analytics platform.

 Whatever the case, take action to address any issues and keep pushing ahead.
 Keep sight of the purpose and don’t let go!
-And, if you missed our webinar, you can still check out the recording and Q&A session.
+And, if you missed our webinar, you can still check out the slides here.

 About the Author